Rapunzal/lab308A.4.1_Axios/README.md

 ## Features

 - Used fetch and axios to get data from the cat api.
+- Display all the cat breed list in dropdown.
 - Display the images in carousel from cat api.
 - Update Details o cat in div (info dump).
 - Using interceptors from axios to show progress bar, execution time and change the cursor.